Characteristics of a Palm Tree

 Palm trees are monocot plants with unbranched trunks.
 Large fronds grow out from the top of the trunk.
 The leaves are feather-shaped (pinnate) or fan-shaped (palmate).

-There's no bark or growth rings, have fibrous roots, and produce fruits such as coconuts or dates.
-Most species grow in tropical or subtropical climates.
+There's no bark or growth rings, they have fibrous roots, and produce fruits such as coconuts or dates.
+Most species grow best in tropical or subtropical climates.

 READ MORE>